 Whether you are in the process of building a new Sanctuary or selecting equipment for a youth room the time to bring in your consultant of choice is now.
 Your A/V advisor can help architects with equipment and conduit placement and help identify power requirements for devices.
-In addition she can identify potential acoustic issues or line of projection problems related to lighting etc. I sometimes see equipment selection through internet search.
+In addition, she can identify potential acoustic issues or lines of projection problems related to lighting etc. I sometimes see equipment selection through an internet search.
 Although this can work, it frequently does not.

 - Unclear/Disputed Objectives

 Sometimes a House of Worship membership is not in complete agreement with the goals for a project.
 This is why Moffitt Technology does a preliminary needs assessment prior to any quote or budget discussion.
 The congregation should begin each project with a clear vision for the end result and how the project coincides with the organization’s goals.
 We cannot end the journey well without an agreed destination.

 First, let me say that all projects should have a budget.
 I would suggest that a budget be established after research or consultation with an Audio Video Professional.
 I know this seems counter-intuitive but that is my point.
 Need should drive the budget within reason.
 Many times I see the organizations limit projects to funds currently available and in doing so fail to meet their goals.
 Much better to wait and save more money to at least meet the house of worship’s minimum needs properly.
 An A/V professional will help you establish a proper minimum budget or at least tell you the performance sacrifice you will make with the funds currently available.
 In my mind that is one of Moffitt’s most valuable services and one we frequently perform.